True Skate Review

 - Drag your finger on the ground to push.

 - A beautiful skate park to get lost in including ledges, stairs, grind rails plus a bowl, half pipe and quarter pipes.
-(An additional skate park is now available as an In-App Purchase)
+(Additional skate parks are now available as an In-App Purchase)

 - Smooth graphics.